min2ha/ukwa-site/content/target/68589/index.en.md

   "start_date": "2018-07-05T09:00:00Z"
 }

-# Glasgow School Of Art devastated by second fire in four years, The

 Article / blog post about the second fire at Glasgow School of Art on 15 June 2018.